anomalous69/fedichan/README.md

 and to fix errors reported by `go vet` and make your code better with `staticcheck`.

-### Nix

-Most of the development on this was done using NixOS and as such a ready-to-go `shell.nix` is available for those who use direnv and Lorri.

 ## Server Installation and Configuration

 ### Minimum Server Requirements